redteam-aix/ops/README.md

 ## Mission Log

-> "We left something at this place Maybe A mark.A Review.
+> "We left something at this place when "mini world war III stops".
+Maybe A mark.
+A Review.
 A memory.
 A flag."
 > (HINT: Google Maps)

 ---